opendr-eu/opendr/docs/reference/c-object-tracking-2d-deep-sort-h.md

 ## C_API: object_tracking_2d_deep_sort.h

-The *object_tracking_2d_deep_sort.h* header provides function definitions that can be used for accessing the OpenDR object tracking 2d deep sort tool.
+The *object_tracking_2d_deep_sort.h* header provides function definitions that can be used for accessing the OpenDR object tracking 2D DeepSORT tool.

 ### Struct *DeepSortModelT*
 ```C